 Information Technology Specialist (Systems Analysis)

 Duties Summary The US Department of the Treasury has a distinguished history dating back to the founding of our nation.
 As the steward of US economic and financial systems, Treasury is a major and influential leader in today's global economy.
 We have over 100,000 employees across the country and around the world.
 Come Join the Department of the Treasury and Invest in Tomorrow.
 WHAT DOES AN INFORMATION TECHNOLOGY SPECIALIST (SYSTEMS ANALYSIS) DO?
 An Information Technology (IT) Specialist (Systems Analysis) is involved in local projects, or substantial national level projects, that involve assessing new systems design methodologies to improve software quality, or reviewing the impact of new systems design policies on the systems design process.
 In this position, you will deal with long-range plans, new cutting-edge technologies or issues, and may develop new policies or make significant changes to existing policies.
 Your knowledge and expertise will be called upon daily to resolve exceptionally complex and broad IRS problems or projects and critical issues.
 WHAT IS THE INFORMATION TECHNOLOGY (IT) DIVISION: The mission of Information Technology (IT) is to provide leadership in the delivery of information technology solutions that anticipate and meet enterprise-wide needs by empowering employees to deliver customer-centered, value-creating systems, products, services, and support.
-25 Selections will be made throughout the IT organization to be filled within any of the following locations: Lanham-Seabrook, MD - Kearneysville, WV - Memphis, TN - Detroit, MI - Austin, TX - UT - Farmers Branch, TX - Chamblee, GA - Washington, DC - Fresno, CA - Philadelphia, PA - Brookhaven, NY - Kansas City, MO - Atlanta, GA - Covington, KY and/or Charlotte, NC (NC2598).
+25 Positions located in throughout the IT organization will be filled within any POD listed: Lanham-Seabrook, MD - Kearneysville, WV - Memphis, TN - Detroit, MI - Austin, TX - UT - Farmers Branch, TX - Chamblee, GA - Washington, DC - Fresno, CA - Philadelphia, PA - Brookhaven, NY - Kansas City, MO - Atlanta, GA - Covington, KY and/or Charlotte, NC.
 Learn more about this agency Responsibilities As an Information Technology Specialist, Systems Analysis you will: * Translate IRS business rules and processes into requirements; Evaluate the feasibility of proposed new systems development projects. * Consult with customers to refine functional requirements. * Translate functional requirements into design specifications; Determine best approaches for implementation within the technical environment. * Work with applications developers to isolate and solve design problems encountered during testing and implementation stages.
 WHERE CAN I FIND OUT MORE ABOUT OTHER IRS CAREERS?
-If you want to find out more about IRS careers, visit us on the web at www.jobs.irs.gov IRSITJOBS Travel Required Occasional travel - Travel May Be Required 1-5 Nights Per Month Supervisory status No Promotion Potential 13 Who May Apply This job is open to US Citizens and Nationals; no prior Federal experience is required. * Amended to include SPECIFIC locations*.
+If you want to find out more about IRS careers, visit us on the web at www.jobs.irs.gov IRSJOBS Travel Required Occasional travel - Travel May Be Required 1-5 Nights Per Month Supervisory status No Promotion Potential 14 Who May Apply This job is open to US Citizens and Nationals; no prior Federal experience is required. * Amended to include SPECIFIC locations*.